leoloso/graphql-by-pop.com/docs/caching/http-caching.md

-# HTTP Caching (PQL only)
+# HTTP Caching

 Through the [Cache Control](https://github.com/getpop/cache-control) package, GraphQL by PoP caches the response from the query using standard [HTTP caching](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching).

-This works when sending the query with [PQL](../extended/pql) only, but not using GQL (the standard GraphqL Query Language).
+HTTP caching works only when invoking GraphQL via GET through a persisted query (against a custom endpoint), or when sending the query using [PQL](../extended/pql).

-::: details Why is HTTP caching not supported for GQL?
+::: details Why is HTTP caching not supported otherwise?
 HTTP caching relies on the URL being a unique identifier of the request.
-GraphQL, however, submits all queries against the same endpoint, and passing the query in the body of the request through a POST operation, instead of a GET.
+GraphQL normally submits all queries against the same endpoint, and passing the query in the body of the request through a POST operation, instead of a GET.
 Then, GraphQL queries cannot be distinguished from each other, and hence cannot be cached.

-PQL doesn't have this issue because it is URL-based, so executing 2 queries will be done through 2 different URLs, and these can be uniquely identified and cached.
+Persisted queries invoked through a custom endpoint, and PQL, do not have this issue because they are URL-based, so executing 2 queries will be done through 2 different URLs, and these can be uniquely identified and cached.
 :::

 The response will contain a `Cache-Control` header with the `max-age` value set at the time (in seconds) to cache the request, or `no-store` if the request must not be cached.
 Each field in the schema can configure its own `max-age` value, and the response's `max-age` is calculated as the lowest `max-age` among all requested fields (including [composable fields](../extended/pql-language-features#composable-fields)).